aarezshaikh-tech/trivia-project/README.md

-Trivia Game — Project Description
+# Python Trivia Quiz Game

-Description
-A simple Python-based trivia game that randomly selects questions from a predefined question bank and evaluates user answers in real time.
-The game tracks the player’s score and displays the final result at the end.
+A simple command-line trivia quiz game built using Python.

-Key Features
+## Features

-Random question selection

-Case-insensitive answer checking

-Score tracking

-Console-based interaction
+- Randomly selects questions each time the game runs
+- Accepts user input and validates answers
+- Displays final score at the end of the quiz

-Technologies Used
+## Concepts Used

-Python
+- Python dictionaries
+- Loops and conditionals
+- Functions

-random module
+- Random module

-Purpose
-Built to practice basic Python concepts such as dictionaries, functions, loops, and user input handling.
+- User input handling

+## How to Run
+1. Make sure Python is installed
+2. Run the file using:
+   python trivia_game.py